nodejs/node/doc/api/http.md

 added: v0.6.7
 -->

-Indicates that the the response is completed, or its underlying connection was terminated prematurely (before the response completion).
+Indicates that the response is completed, or its underlying connection was terminated prematurely (before the response completion).

 ### Event: `'finish'`